syseleven/grav-docs-syseleven-stack/user/pages/04.Reference/05.object-storage/01.known-issues/docs.en.md

 With ceph-based object storage you may configure a bucket lifecycle rule `AbortIncompleteMultipartUpload` to let unfinished multipart uploads be cleaned up automatically after a certain number of days.

-### s3 DeleteBucketLifecycle does not delete lifecycle config
+### Ceph-based object storage s3 DeleteBucketLifecycle does not delete lifecycle config

 **Problem Statement:**
-There is an issue where the s3 DeleteBucketLifecycle which API call fails to actually remove the lifecycle configuration from the bucket.
-The fix was originally implemented in master but was not included in the squid release line.
+There’s an issue where the S3 DeleteBucketLifecycle API call doesn’t successfully remove the lifecycle configuration from a bucket.
 [Ceph tracker link](https://github.com/ceph/ceph/pull/64741)

-**Reproduce:**
+**Reproduction Steps**
-Here you will se an example with aws cli how to reproduce it
+Below is an example using the AWS CLI to demonstrate how to reproduce the issue.

 ```plan
 # This is a lifecycle config example